-Dip.
+Michele Palmer, Dip.
 Couns.
 MBACP

 I gained experience through placements in the IAPT service in the NHS and a Sure Start Children’s Centre.
-In these two placements, I dealt with bereavement, loss, self-esteem, self awareness, abuse, domestic violence, parenting issues, relationships in general, stress, post-natal depression and impact of cultural difference.
+In these two placements, I dealt with bereavement, loss, self-esteem, sense of self, abuse, domestic violence, parenting issues, relationships in general, stress, post-natal depression and impact of cultural difference.
 I was also a volunteer in The Hub in Tunbridge Wells where I saw individuals and also helped running a group.

 I am a registered member of British Association for Counsellors and Psychotherapists (BACP) and adhere to their Ethical Framework.
 I have regular supervision.
 My practice is non-judgemental, irrespective of your age, nationality, religion, gender or sexual orientation.